Personal Injury Lawyer in Tacoma, WA

 There are certain circumstances under which the statute of limitations might be extended or paused.
 For example, if the injured person is mentally incapacitated, the statute of limitations might be “tolled” (paused) until they regain capacity.

-If you are considering filing a personal injury lawsuit in Washington state, it’s recommended to consult with an attorney who specializes in personal injury law.
+If you are considering filing a personal injury lawsuit in Washington state, it’s recommended to consult with an attorney who handles personal injury claims.

-Contact a Personal Injury Attorney at Park Chenaur & Associates Today
+Contact the Tacoma Personal Injury Lawyers at Park Chenaur & Associates Today

 If you suffered an injury in Tacoma because of another party’s negligence, why should you have to pay the price?
 The experienced personal injury lawyers at Park Chenaur & Associates in Tacoma, have helped Washingtonians recover damages for a wide variety of accident-related injuries since 1999.